Azure Spot Virtual Machines

 For pricing transparency across all Azure regions and to ensure fairness when allocating available compute capacity, all of our customers will enter maximum prices in US dollars.
 You may pay your Azure bill in one of the supported local currencies below.AUDAustralian dollarTWDTaiwan dollarGBPBritish poundCADCanadian dollarCNYChinese yuanDKKDanish kroneEUREuroINRIndian rupeeJPYJapanese yenKRWKorean wonNZDNew Zealand dollarNOKNorwegian kroneRUBRussian rubleSEKSwedish kronaCHFSwiss franc

-If you’re running Spot VMs on VMSS, it depends on the eviction policy that you select.
+If you’re running Spot VMs on VMSS or Single Spot VM, it depends on the eviction policy that you select.
 If the eviction policy is set to Deallocate, only the VM will be deallocated, and no VM-associated charges will be incurred.
 However, other resources (such as disk or network) will continue to run and accrue charges.
 Conversely, if the eviction policy is set to Delete, the VM and all associated resources will be deleted.

 For Spot VMs on VMSS, if the eviction policy is set to Deallocate, any data stored on disk storage will not be deleted.
 However, all the temporary data that is local to the VM will be deleted.
 Single Spot VMs are always deallocated.If the eviction policy is set to Delete, data that’s stored on local disks and on any attached persistent disk storage will be deleted.
 This option isn’t available on single VMs.

 There is no guaranteed minimum run time for a Spot VM.
 Allocation is based on available unused capacity.